 Sure Right – The Paula Deans of the world can make people afraid of making biscuits.
 These folk make it seem too complicated and way too full of butter.
-Great Grandma Bryant used lard and a large wooden dough bowl to make her biscuits.
-She also worked in a field most of the day or worked on a hot kitchen, and burned off the lard.
+My Great Grandma Bryant used lard and a large wooden dough bowl to make her biscuits, but she also worked in a field most of the day or worked in a hot kitchen and burned off the lard.
 No need for pig fat!

-Preheat oven to 450º.
+Preheat oven to 400º.
 Measure out two cups of self rising all-purpose flour.
 Please don’t use whole wheat flour.
-If you can’t find self rising then use regular, but you must add 1 tablespoon of baking powder and 1/2 teaspoon baking soda to regular flour.
-King Arthur preferred.
-If there are three or more folk, go head and double this recipe.
+If you can’t find self rising then use regular, but you must add 1 tablespoon of baking powder, 1/2 teaspoon baking soda, and 1 teaspoon of salt to regular flour.
+White Lily flour preferred but King Arthur is acceptable.
+If there are four or more folk, go head and double this recipe.

-Place your flour in a mixing bowl and add sea salt.
+Place your self rising flour in a mixing bowl and add sea salt.
 About a 1/4 teaspoon.
-I don’t measure but salt is vital.
-You will know with the first bite if you forget salt.
+I don’t measure but salt is vital even with self rising.
 Mix all dry ingredients.

 In a measuring cup used for liquids, add 1/3 cup oil and then fill measuring cup with buttermilk to make 1 cup.
 I prefer to use Whole Foods 365 canola oil and Kate’s buttermilk when I can get my hands on it.